1. My cat is urinating outside of the litter box. What should I do?

 2. What should I be feeding my cat?

-We strongly recommend cats to be on a mostly canned food diet, as it is closest to its natural diet in the wild.
+We strongly recommend cats to be on an all canned food or raw/freeze dried diet, as it is closest to its natural diet in the wild.
 Cats should be fed 2 – 3 meals per day.
 The majority of the meal should be a meat flavored wet food.
 One 5.5 ounce can OR two 3 ounce cans per day.
-Depending on your cat’s weight, activity level and medical status, you may also give 1/8 cup –1/4 cup of preferably grain free or a single colored dry food per day.
+Dry food is only recommended if your cat will NOT eat anything else.
+Measured amounts only of preferably grain free or a single colored dry food.
 Most seafood is detrimental to the overall health of your cat and therefore we ask that you not feed it to your cat.

 3. Why should I have my cat’s stool sample checked annually?

 The CDC (Center for Disease Control) recommends that all cats have a stool sample checked at least once a year.
 Even indoor cats can get parasites from dirt being brought in on your shoes and clothes.
 Insects being ingested, mice and potting soil can also contribute to a parasite issue.

 4. My cats don’t go outside so why should I vaccinate them?

 The rabies vaccine is required by law for all cats and dogs in Pennsylvania.
 Rabid bats can get into people’s homes.
 If your cat would bite someone and is not vaccinated, the Department of Health would get involved.
 Pennsylvania has one of the highest occurrences of rabid animals in the country.

 The distemper vaccine protects your cat from potentially serious upper respiratory infections.
 This virus can be brought into your home by any person or animal.
 It is extremely important to make sure your current cats are protected with this vaccine prior to bringing any new cats into the home.

 5. What can you tell me about boarding my cat?